The rich don’t work for money. They make their money work for them. – Robert Kiyosaki

 From that first property on, we went on to acquire several more multifamily properties, in a number of different markets, and we discovered the full power of putting our money to work for us in real estate.

 We would work to save up some money, then put that money into real estate so it could start to go to work for us.
-With each additional real estate investment, we were creating a new money machine.
+With each additional commercial real estate investment, we were creating a new money machine that generated passive income and allowed us to invest further.

 You know that saying about money not growing on trees?
 Well, it’s true.